Article written by James Crawshaw, Tillmann Lang and Prof. Dr. Falko Paetzold.

 Every investment has an impact.
 Whether you know it or not, your money – even if it is only in your bank account – finances someone and something.
 From funding drilling expeditions in the Arctic to solar panel construction all the way to space travel, your money makes a difference: where the capital goes today determines how we will live tomorrow.

 So, let’s have a look at the status quo.

 What’s wrong with sustainable finance?

 We live in a complicated world facing many issues.
-If investing our money can help to change it for the better, that’s a good thing—negative interest rates make storing savings in the bank account less appealing anyway, so why not invest in a ‘sustainable’ financial product?
+If investing our money can help to change it for the better, that’s a good thing – so why not invest in a ‘sustainable’ financial product?
 This is where many investors walk into a pitfall.